Tech-JI/FreshmanWKSP0-2025/wsl/wsl.md

 1. [Download](https://github.com/yuk7/ArchWSL/releases/latest) the installer zip.

 ![](./9.png)
+*Hint: if it's slow, please scroll down to "JBox" section and download Arch there.*

 2. Extract all files in zip file to the same directory.
 Please extract to a folder that you have write permission.
 For example, `C:\Program Files` cannot be used since the rootfs cannot be modified there.